 In summary, we involved the guidance counselor and superintendent...sounds about right...then met Caymen's teacher in the school parking lot at 10:30 on a Friday night to pass her a baggie through our mini-van window that quite possibly contained the pouch intended to inflate a tiny Valentine balloon.

 I'm fully expecting to receive a few follow-up calls Monday morning.

 I'm also fully prepared to blame this whole thing on a Mr. Miles Davis.
-If you find him, tell him his mom's looking for him.
+If you know him, tell him his mom's looking for him.